Rhythm of the Rain: Sylvie Vartan version (in French)

 The song was adapted into French (under the title "En écoutant la pluie", meaning "Listening to the Rain") by Richard Anthony.
-It was recorded by Sylvie Vartan, who released it as a single in 1963.
+It was recorded by Sylvie Vartan, who released it as a single in April 1963 as the lead off of her second studio album, Twiste et chante, released that July.

 According to the charts published by the U.S. magazine Billboard (in its "Hits of the World" section), the song "En écoutant la pluie" reached number one in France.